mit-rss/intro_to_ros/README.md

 ### Question 9: TF Exercises

-You will need to download [this rosbag](https://www.dropbox.com/scl/fo/xnwygxq1wpaq071pahnt1/h?rlkey=2tyxed357jk8cbbanyjo7dw3m&dl=0); it may take a while.

-The rosbag was collected from a robot driving around in a simulated environment.
-Its `base_link` position in the environment is broadcast to the TF tree in ROS.
-However, the poses of the sensors onboard the robot are not broadcasted to the TF tree.

-Note that instead of `map`, this rosbag uses `world`.
-Instead of `base_link`, this rosbag uses `base_link_gt`.
+In this question, we will use the `one_loop` bagfile from Question 8.
+Note that instead of `map`, this rosbag uses `odom`.

 #### Part 1: The Hard Way

 Begin by developing a ROS node that publishes the correct TF of the left and right cameras to the TF tree.
 Name this node `dynamic_tf_cam_publisher.py`.

-The left camera is located `0.05m` to the left of the `base_link_gt` position, and the right camera is located `0.05m` to the right of the `base_link_gt` position.
-Both cameras have identity rotation relative to the `base_link_gt` pose.
-In this case, the right-direction is the positive-x axis.
+The left camera is located `0.05m` to the left of the `base_link` position, and the right camera is located `0.05m` to the right of the `base_link` position.
+Both cameras have identity rotation relative to the `base_link` pose.
+In this case, the forward direction is the positive-x axis.

-Precompute the relative transforms between the cameras and `base_link_gt` as 4x4 numpy arrays using the above information.
+Precompute the relative transforms between the cameras and `base_link` as 4x4 numpy arrays using the above information.
 Refer to lecture notes for the typical 4x4 formulation.

 At each time step, your node should:

-1. Get the current transform of the robot with respect to `world`.
+1. Get the current transform of the robot w.r.t. (with respect to) `odom`.
 Use the TF tree!
 2. Convert the robot's transform to a 4x4 numpy array.
-3. Compute the current transform of the left camera w.r.t. **world** by composing the precomputed camera-base_link transform with the base_link-world transform.
+3. Compute the current transform of the left camera w.r.t. `odom` by composing the precomputed `base_link->camera` transform with the `odom->base_link` transform.
 4. Compute the current transform of the right camera w.r.t **the left camera** by composing the relevant matrices.
 5. Broadcast the computed transforms for the cameras to the TF tree.
 The left camera's TF should be broadcast on the `left_cam` frame, and the right camera's TF goes on `right_cam`.

 Save a short (~3-5 second) gif of RViz as the rosbag plays with your node running.
 Make sure we can see the base_link frame and both the left and right camera frames moving around.
 Name this file `dynamic_node.gif` and save it in the `ros_exercises/rviz` directory of your package.

-Take a screenshot of your tf tree in **rqt** using the `tf-tree` plugin.
-Save it in `ros_exercises/rqt` and name it `dynamic_tf_tree.png`
+Take a screenshot of your tf tree using `ros2 run tf2_tools view_frames.py`.
+Save the resulting PDF in `ros_exercises/rqt` and name it `dynamic_tf_tree.pdf` (you can delete the `frames.gv` file).

-* **Note 1:** Don't worry if the new TF frames are jittery and/or don't follow the `base_link_gt` frame fast enough; this should be fixed in part 2.
+* **Note 1:** Don't worry if the new TF frames are jittery and/or don't follow the `base_link` frame fast enough; this should be fixed in part 2.
 * **Note 2:** You will be doing some transformations in your ROS node. **Use [tf_transformations](https://github.com/DLu/tf_transformations/blob/main/README.md)**, a library that can convert transformations between Euler angles, quaternions, and matrices.
-* **Note 3:** Remember: your `left_cam` transform is defined relative to `world`, and your `right_cam` transform is defined relative to `left_cam`.
+* **Note 3:** Remember: your `left_cam` transform is defined relative to `odom`, and your `right_cam` transform is defined relative to `left_cam`.
 These require slightly different equations!
-* **Note 4:** You can easily record screen captures using the Kazam package (`sudo apt-get install kazam`) and you can use the `ffmpeg` package (see [this](https://superuser.com/questions/556029/how-do-i-convert-a-video-to-gif-using-ffmpeg-with-reasonable-quality) post) or a web-hosted tool to convert to gif.
+* **Note 4:** You can easily record screen captures using the Kazam package (`sudo apt-get install kazam`) and you can use the `ffmpeg` package (see [this](https://superuser.com/questions/556029/how-do-i-convert-a-video-to-gif-using-ffmpeg-with-reasonable-quality) post) or a [web-hosted tool](https://new.express.adobe.com/tools/convert-to-gif) to convert to gif.
-* **Note 5:** To use the rqt-tf-tree plug-in, you might need to install a few more ros2 packages.
-Try installing `ros-foxy-tf2-tools` and `ros-foxy-rqt-tf-tree` and then execute `rqt --clear-config`.

 #### Part 2: The ~~Easy~~ Better Way